What causes teeth grinding?

 Is there a children’s mouth guard for grinding teeth?

 While there are many different mouth guards for grinding teeth, dental labs don’t make any specifically for children.
-However, your Lincoln children’s dentist or pediatric specialist can help you decide if a night guard may be best for your child.
+However, your Lincoln children’s dentist or pediatric dentist can help you decide if a nightguard may be a good option for your child.

-Fortunately, there are tons of different night guards, so if you do decide with the help of your dentist a night guard is best, there’s no need to worry.
+Fortunately, there are tons of different nightguards, so if you do decide with the help of your dentist a nightguard is the right option, there’s no need to worry.
 Most night guards will be custom for the patient, even if it’s for a child.